 Whether collecting from a single household or a large business, we believe you should know where your materials end up…

 We fill a large 40ft articulated truck of your food waste every day in our depot.
 This is sent to the new Biogen plant in Aberdare, where it is being turned into both electricity and fertilizer.

-Biogen put your food in a huge sealed, oxygen free tank and keep it at a very precise temperatures.
-With no oxygen the food creates methane gas which is collected and used as the fuel to run their electricity generation plant.
+Biogen put your food in a huge sealed, oxygen-free tank and keep it at very precise temperatures.
+With no oxygen the food creates methane gas, which is collected and used as the fuel to run their electricity generation plant.

-What’s left from over is a nutrient rich biofertiliser which is then pasteurised (to kill any pathogens) and stored in large covered tanks.
+What’s left over is a nutrient-rich biofertiliser, which is then pasteurised (to kill any pathogens) and stored in large covered tanks.
 This is put on farmland instead of chemical fertilizers.